Qingchuan-Ma/blog/_posts/web/2017-12-07-cms of django.md

 (used in web publishing to allow web designers and developers to work with web templates for the automatic generation of custom web pages)

 [Web server software](https://en.wikipedia.org/wiki/Comparison_of_web_server_software)
+(a computer system that processes requests via HTTP, the basic network protocol used to distribute information on the World Wide Web)